 Yes.
 Word limits are enforced on all questions.
 The application will count words for you as you enter text (note the tally at the bottom of the text field), but it will not stop you from entering more than the word limit.
 When you reach the final submission stage the system will not accept your application until you reduce the size of any answers that exceed a required limit.

 No. We appreciate that you may have additional materials that you wish to share with us and suggest materials not requested on the application be emailed to Laura Boone, Senior Program Officer, at email@example.com; Jana Stoner, Health Program Officer, at firstname.lastname@example.org; or Claire Snyder, Health Program Officer, at email@example.com.

-If necessary, site visits will be requested and held after an application is received.
+If necessary, the program team will schedule site visits and conduct them after the application is received.